luisalexleite/luisalexleite/README.md

 ## My Projects

-- [Remote PyChess](https://github.com/luisalexleite/remote-pychess-display) - Remote PyChess is an plataform to the users that want an private system to play chess game with their friends and/or coworkers.
+- [Remote PyChess](https://github.com/luisalexleite/remote-pychess-display) - Remote PyChess is an platform to the users that want an private system to play chess game with their friends and/or coworkers.

 - [Base.Gov Scrapper](https://github.com/luisalexleite/basegov-scrapper) - Data collection system to be used on Base Gov platform, where are located all contracts celebrated on Portugal and by the Portuguese Government.